 - Publications: The UCLA Center for Health Policy Research, which conducts CHIS, will occasionally release fact sheets, policy briefs and other publications using one-year data.
 Browse Center publications here or subscribe to our e-newsletter for news about upcoming publications.

 - Data Access Center (DAC): The Center’s Data Access Center provides researchers with access to CHIS data that are not publicly available through an approval process.
 Learn more about how to access confidential CHIS data.

 - AskCHIS: A free, online tool that enables you to produce customized health statistics at the state, county, region or sub-county areas (for Los Angeles and San Diego counties).
-In order to provide stable statistics on certain variables or populations, AskCHIS allows you to combine two years of CHIS data.
+Several years of data can be combined to create larger samples.
+Learn more.

-- Public Use Files (PUFs): These data files contain a full (two-year) cycle of CHIS data, enabling researchers to customize and run their own data searches.
-The files are available in a variety of data formats, including SAS, SPSS, and STATA.
+- Public Use Files (PUFs): These data files contain a full (one-year) cycle of CHIS data, enabling researchers to customize and run their own data searches.
+The files are available in a variety of data formats, including SAS, SPSS and STATA.

 History of CHIS data collection:

-Starting in 2012, CHIS transitioned from a biennial survey model to a continuous survey model, which enables a more frequent (annual) release of data.
-Prior to 2012, biennial CHIS data were released with the following sample sizes:
+Starting in 2011, CHIS transitioned from a biennial survey model to a continuous survey model, which enables a more frequent (annual) release of data.

 CHIS 2009 surveyed more than 47,000 adults, more than 12,000 teens and children and more than 49,000 households.